tetratelabs/tca-action/README.md

 ### Cluster Mode

-For analyzing deployed configurations in your cluster:
+For periodically analyzing deployed configurations in your cluster:

 ```yaml
 name: Cluster Analysis